stonepros/stone/doc/rbd/rbd-ko.rst

  Kernel Module Operations
 ==========================

-.. index:: Ceph Block Device; kernel module
+.. index:: Stone Block Device; kernel module

-.. important:: To use kernel module operations, you must have a running Ceph cluster.
+.. important:: To use kernel module operations, you must have a running Stone cluster.

 Get a List of Images
 ====================